Your Ultimate Guide to Port Pirie

 Take a day trip

 As previously mentioned, Port Pirie makes for an excellent base when it comes to exploring a number of South Australian destinations.
 On top of discovering Port Pirie itself, you could choose to head out on some daily adventures too.
 Spend a week here and find yourself visiting a world famous wine region, Port Augusta (a well known outback town), a pink lake, a national park and an endless number of small villages and towns, all in under an hour and a half of driving.
 There’s no better location for a week spent exploring the Southern Flinders Ranges.
+Look into some more day trip ideas from Port Pirie, here.

 Visit some local wineries